-Figure 4.
-Citrullinated proteins, isolated by F95 enrichment from: A) cortex (ctx) and hippocampus (hip); B) cerebellum (cer), midbrain (mid), olfactory bulb (OB) and striatum (str).
-F95 enriched fractions are shown from sham/control (ctr) and pre-motor PD (PD) brain regions on a silver stained SDS-PAGE TGX 4-20% gel.
-C) A summary of numbers of citrullinated proteins (#F95) identified per brain region and with respect to experimental group (control/sham - ctr; PD-group) by LC-MS/MS analysis.
+Figure 1.
+Citrullinated proteins, isolated by F95 enrichment from (A) cortex (ctx) and hippocampus (hip), and (B) cerebellum (cer), midbrain (mid), olfactory bulb (OB) and striatum (str).
+F95 enriched fractions are shown from sham/control (ctr) and pre-motor PD (PD) brain regions on a silver-stained SDS-PAGE TGX 4-20% gel.
+(C) A summary of numbers of citrullinated proteins (#F95) identified per brain region and with respect to the experimental group (control/sham (white)-ctr; PD-group (grey)) by LC-MS/MS analysis.

-2.3.
-Identification of the Brain Region Specific Citrullinomes by LC-MS/MS
+2.2.
+Identification of the Brain-Region-Specific Citrullinomes by LC-MS/MS

-Citrullinated protein hits isolated per brain region were further assessed by LC-MS/MS analysis for identification of protein target hits.
-All protein hits identified were compared and numbers of individual and shared hits are summarised for the different brain regions in the Venn diagrams in Figures 5C-10C.
-Details on individual protein hits per brain region (control and PD) are in addition provided in Supplementary Tables S1-S12.
-Citrullinated protein hits were then used to create protein-protein interaction networks for the citrullinome of each brain region using STRING analysis (https://string-db.org/; accessed 18th and 19th of March 2024).
-The resulting protein interaction networks are shown in Figures 5-10 (A and B).
-All KEGG pathways identified in association to the brain region specific citrullinomes are summarised in Table 2.
+Citrullinated proteins isolated per brain region were further assessed by LC-MS/MS analysis for the identification of protein target hits.
+Individual and shared protein hits are summarised for the different brain regions in the Venn diagrams in Figure 2C, Figure 3C, Figure 4C, Figure 5C, Figure 6C and Figure 7C, which represent the cortex (Figure 2), hippocampus (Figure 3), cerebellum (Figure 4), midbrain (Figure 5), olfactory bulb (Figure 6) and striatum (Figure 7).
+Further details on the individual protein hits per brain region (control and PD model, respectively) are provided in Supplementary Tables S1-S12.
+Citrullinated protein hits were then used to create protein-protein interaction networks for the brain-region-specific "citrullinomes", representative of all citrullinated/deiminated proteins identified in each brain region, using STRING analysis (https://string-db.org/; accessed on 18-19 March 2024).
+The resulting protein-protein interaction networks are shown in Figures 2-7 for the cortex (Figure 2), hippocampus (Figure 3), cerebellum (Figure 4), midbrain (Figure 5), olfactory bulb (Figure 6) and striatum (Figure 7).
+All KEGG pathways identified in association with the brain-region-specific citrullinomes for the six brain regiongions, as shown in Figures 2-7 (and presented in Sections 2.3.1-2.3.6), are summarised in Table 1.